“1/2 Sauer 1/2 Kraut”

 city limits of Philadelphia without seeing a house or a car at all.
 The

-midsection of the course features a bunch of short but steep roalling
+midsection of the course features a bunch of short but steep rolling

 hills along with a trail section (Mount cuckoo).
-Some have refered to
+Some have referred to

 our course as an Achterbahn ("rollercoaster").
 It's certainly not an